 Thruway Bus Partnerships: SJJPA is exploring ways to maximize the utilization of the San Joaquins' Thruway Bus network and other connecting bus services.
-SJJPA successfully worked with Senator Allen, RailPAC, Central Valley Rail Working Group, and San Joaquin Valley Regional Planning Agencies' Directors' Committee on getting legislation (SB 742)

-passed and signed by the Governor that enables bus-only tickets to be sold on state-supported Thruway Bus services.
-SJJPA is working in coordination with private intercity bus providers and public local and regional bus providers to implement the provisions of SB 742.
+SJJPA successfully worked with Senator Allen, RailPAC, Central Valley Rail Working Group, and San Joaquin Valley Regional Planning Agencies' Directors' Committee on getting legislation (SB 742) passed and signed by the Governor that enables bus-only tickets to be sold on state-supported Thruway Bus services.
+After the impacts of COVID-19 have subsided, SJJPA will work in coordination with private intercity bus providers and public local and regional bus providers to resume the implementation of the provisions of SB 742.
 Through coordination with the State and regional transportation agencies, SJJPA is currently pursuing partnerships with several regions to optimize bus connections for San Joaquins passengers that would allow non-Amtrak passengers to utilize excess seating capacity in key corridors, or utilize the services of an existing outside bus provider.
 SJJPA and the Shasta Regional Transportation Agency are in the process of creating a partnership that would allow SJJPA to shorten Thruway Bus Route 3 by terminating in Chico rather than in Redding, while San Joaquins passengers traveling to Red Bluff or Redding would be able to take SRTA's new North State Express Bus service.
 SJJPA would support the operations of the new service with cost savings realized from the reduction in the length of Thruway Bus Route 3.
 SJJPA is also coordinating with Butte County Association of Governments (BCAG) about the possibility of BCAG incorporating a portion of Thruway Bus Route 3 (between Chico and Stockton) into their proposed intercity bus service between Chico and Sacramento in exchange for SJJPA operating support.
+The COVID-19 pandemic has delayed progress on these efforts.

 Renewable Diesel Implementation: SJJPA is committed to helping meet California's Greenhouse Gas (GHG) emission reduction goals.
 Utilizing renewable diesel in locomotives and in the Thruway Bus fleet will help to advance this objective.
-Testing of renewable diesel in Northern California Fleet locomotives is underway for the older F59 locomotives and for the new Charger Locomotives and scheduled for completion in early summer of 2020.
-If results are positive, all locomotives are expected to utilize renewable diesel as early as the fall of 2020.
+Testing of renewable diesel in Northern California Fleet locomotives is underway for the older F59 locomotives and for the new Charger Locomotives and scheduled for completion in early summer of 2021.
+If results are positive, all locomotives are expected to utilize renewable diesel as early as the fall of 2021.
 SJJPA is also planning to require the use of renewable diesel for all future Amtrak Thruway Bus contracts to further reduce the San Joaquins system's carbon footprint.

 Relocate Madera Station: SJJPA is working with Madera County, Madera County Transportation Commission, and CalSTA to relocate the Madera Amtrak Station to a more accessible location.
 Additionally the station would be co-located with a California High-Speed Rail station to allow for direct transfers between the two systems.
+SJJPA approved the Madera Station Relocation Project environment review document at the January 22, 2021 Board Meeting.

-Reduce Running Times between Northern California and Bakersfield: As part of the Spring 2020 San Joaquins schedule, SJJPA is exploring ways to reduce travel times for trains running between Northern California and Bakersfield to under six hours.
+Reduce Running Times between Northern California and Bakersfield: SJJPA is exploring ways to reduce travel times for trains running between Northern California and Bakersfield to under six hours.
 This will result in significant operational cost savings, as a crew change can be eliminated for each train.
 As part of this program, SJJPA is considering a variety of strategies, including implementing measures to reduce dwell times and schedule recovery time, utilizing increased acceleration/deceleration of new Charger Locomotives, terminating some trains in Emeryville, implementing limited stop service, and increasing operating speeds (up to 90 mph).

 Merced to San Jose Thruway Bus Route Pilot Program: SJJPA received funding from the state for a pilot program to operate a new Thruway bus service between Merced and San Jose (with stops at Los Banos and Gilroy).
-The Merced to San Jose Thruway Bus Pilot Program will begin service in Spring 2020 with two daily round-trips.
+The Merced to